batubyte/PieHack/README.md

 ### 1. Set Up Your Raspberry Pi Pico

-To get started with your Raspberry Pi Pico, follow these steps:

 1. **Download the firmware** for either **MicroPython** or **CircuitPython**:
    - [MicroPython](https://micropython.org/download/rp2-pico/)
    - [CircuitPython](https://circuitpython.org/board/raspberry_pi_pico/)